We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

-Whether you’re looking to shed pounds or add bulk, here’s how to tailor your workout to help you reach your fitness goals.
+Whether you are looking to shed pounds or add bulk, here is how to tailor your workout to help you reach your fitness goals.
+Common workouts include squats, lunges, and pull-ups.

-When it comes to achieving your best physique, a proper strength training program is essential.
+When it comes to achieving your best physique, a good strength training program is essential.

 Whether you’re looking to transform your body or just kick your training up a notch, it’s important to add training volume (in the form of reps, sets, and weight) to stimulate new muscle growth as you progress.

-In general, most beginners have been lifting for less than a year, intermediates for at least 1 year, and advanced trainees for at least 2 years.
+In general, most beginners have been lifting for less than a year, intermediates for at least one year, and advanced trainees for at least two years.
 Keep in mind that you should not attempt advanced workouts unless you have appropriate strength training experience.

 Whether you’re a seasoned expert or new to strength training, working out at home is a great option when you can’t get to the gym or need a change of pace.